jakareya76/real-estate/README.md

 Visit the live site: [MyWebsite](https://www.mywebsite.com)

+Welcome to RealEstateHub, your one-stop destination for all your property needs.
+Whether you're looking to buy, sell, or rent a property, we've got you covered.
+Visit our live site: [Property Peak](https://www.realestatehub.com)

 ## Features and Characteristics:

 - **React Router DOM**: Enables seamless navigation and routing within the website, ensuring a smooth user experience across different pages.